Ahmed-A-Torky/BUE-AI-in-Structural-Engineering-August-2024/README.md

-# BUE-AI-in-Structural-Engineering-August-2024
+# BUE-AI-in-Structural-Engineering-September-2024
 ![Welcome to the AI applications in Structural Engineering repository](https://github.com//Ahmed-A-Torky/BUE-AI-in-Structural-Engineering-August-2024/blob/main/CourseFlyer.jpg?raw=true)

-# Welcome to the  AI applications in Structural Engineering repository!
+# Welcome to the  AI applications in the Structural Engineering repository!

-The training program will start September 2024!
+The training program will start in September 2024!

 Description:
 Welcome to the Structural Engineering AI Training Course, a comprehensive program designed to equip structural engineers with the necessary skills in Artificial Intelligence (AI), Programming in Python, and Optimization of Structural Design.
 This course is specifically tailored to bridge the gap between traditional engineering practices and emerging technologies, empowering professionals to leverage AI and programming techniques for enhanced efficiency and accuracy in their work.